makersacademy/takeaway-challenge/README.md

 3) the files loads and the array is filled in
 The better test was to test that the array was not empty, but doing this I can be satisfied the file loads.
+4) It took me a while to figure it out, but you cannot push a user input to the array and still expect other portions of the original array to also push

 ![img.png](img.png)